caltopo/icons/README.md

 - Icons can be in SVG or PNG format.
   - For those using GiMP to create icons, note that GiMP does not support creating SVG images.
   - SVG icons may not be able to have their colors overridden in CalTopo, even if you set the colorable setting.
+- Icons must not be under copyright/trademark protection or otherwise unable to be shared due to licensing restrictions.
 - CalTopo provides some custom icon features available only through a Pro subscription
   - See documentation here: https://training.caltopo.com/all_users/accounts/account-items#icons
   - Custom icons can be stored in your CalTopo account and added to your map through the normal icon selector dialog window.